larastudio/stedding/README.md

     file: dest=/var/www/{{domain}} mode=2755 state=directory owner=web group=www-data
 ````
 The domain can be set in `group_vars/all`.
 [GUID]

-## Deployment
-Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package.
-It is using the latest role version that is available on Github.
-The repository with the deploy.php script that has been tested with the Laravel app Larastudio can be found [here](https://github.com/jasperf/larastudio).

 ## Let's Encryp or Commercial SSL Certificates